Release specific infos

 • Removed disable-archive option: This obsolete configuration option has been removed.

-Architecture changes
+Architecture

 • MySQL/MariaDB support removed: Only SQLite is now supported as the database backend.

 • Web framework replaced: Migrated from gorilla/mux to chi as the HTTP router.
-A proper 404 handler is now in place.

-Major new features
+Major features in v1.5.0

 • NATS API Integration: Subscribe to real-time job start/stop events and node state changes via NATS.
 NATS subjects are configurable via api-subjects.